MoXcz/introduction-to-programming/content.en/programming/languages.md

 ---
 weight: 3
-title: "1.3 What is a Program"
+title: "1.3 About Programming Languages"
 ---

 # About Programming Languages